-NO. 13-197
+REPORT OF GENERAL MANAGER NO. 13-197

-C.D.
+DATEJuly 10, 2013 C.D.
 Various

+BOARD OF RECREATION AND PARK COMMISSIONERS

 SUBJECT: VARIOUS COMMUNICATIONS

-heral Manager Withdrawi Disapproved
+2

+Gene eral Manager

-Approved
+Approved Disapproved Withdrawn

-The following communications have been received by the Board and recommended action thereon is presented.
+The following communications have been received by the Board thereon is presented. and recommended action

-From:
+From: Recommendation:

 1) Mayor, relative to a proposed Memorandum of Understanding with the Department of Water and Power regarding exhibits at the Discovery Science Center.
+Referred to staff for further processing.

 2) Mayor, relative to a proposed Agreement with the Pacific Asian Consortium in Employment for a Head Start program at Ross Snyder Recreation Center.
+Referred to staff for further processing.

 3) Mayor, relative to a proposed Lease Agreement with the Department of Water and Power for the Augustus F. Hawkins Nature Park Preserve.
+Referred to staff for further processing.

-4) City Clerk, relative to funding the transition of certain City recreation services to non-profit organizations.
+4) City Clerk, relative to funding the transition of certain City recreation services to non-profit organizations Referred to General Manager.